Skip to main content

 Connect Crossbeam to Snowflake

 From the left-side Navigation Menu, click on the Data icon.
-This will open the side panel for Data & Sharing, select Data Sources from the panel options, and your workspace will display the Data Sources area.
-Under Add a Data Source, click the Snowflake tile.
+This will open the data sources workspace.
+Scroll down under Add a Data source, click the Snowflake tile.

 To get started, you'll need three pieces of information: